-Legitify Partners with DocuSign
+Legitify Partners with Docusign

-Legitify, Europe's first digital notarisation solution, is pleased to announce a new partnership with DocuSign, the global leader in e-signature technology to expand our offering across different markets.
+Legitify, Europe's first digital notarisation solution, is pleased to announce a new partnership with Docusign, the Intelligent Agreement Management company, to expand our offering across different markets.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20241111877607/en/